CRS and 10g Real Application Clusters

 instance name (-t)

--i -r the named instance is modified to be a preferred instance
+-i -r the named instance is modified

 -A address-list for VIP application, at node level